-- During their senior year, the student applies to UM by completing a College of Engineering online graduate application and submitting the ISD SJTU ADMP Election Form.
+- During their senior year, the student applies to UM by completing a College of Engineering online graduate application and submitting the ISD SJTU AMDP Election Form

-- The GRE is waived for SJTU ADMP students; however, the TOEFL is not.
+- The GRE is waived for SJTU AMDP students; however, the TOEFL is not.

 Course equivalencies for many JI SJTU courses which double count for UM CoE courses are listed here.

 Double-counted courses must be at the graduate level, taken in junior or senior year, and the student must have received a grade of “B” or better.
 Some 400-level courses may be able to be double-counted.
 Students should check the curriculum pages for their programs of interest to determine how many 400-level courses are acceptable